2023 Solar Incentives Guide for East San Gabriel, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are intended to encourage more homeowners to switch to renewable energy.
-The incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the state of California and some by your specific utility company, county or municipality.
+Solar incentives are meant to encourage homeowners to switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
+These incentives can include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are offered by the federal government, some by the state of California and some by your specific utility company, county or municipality.
 Categories of solar incentives include:

 Federal Solar Incentives

-To best understand how the ITC could apply to your situation, speak to your local East San Gabriel solar panel installer and request more information.
+To better understand how the ITC may apply to you, call your local East San Gabriel solar panel installer and request more information.

 In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The credit percentage will then begin to decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+The new Clean Energy Credit extends until 2035.
+American homeowners can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
+The total credit will then see a slight annual decrease until it expires.
+The program expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-Your local East San Gabriel solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local East San Gabriel solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives